-Tracking the locations of their McKinley T34 syringe drivers with Harland Simon’s RFID Discovery has enabled NHS Forth Valley to improve utilisation of these specialist pumps and avoid a capital cost of £50,000 to purchase additional devices.
+Tracking the locations of their McKinley T34 syringe drivers with Paragon-ID’s RFID Discovery has enabled NHS Forth Valley to improve utilisation of these specialist pumps and avoid a capital cost of £50,000 to purchase additional devices.

 When a recent proposal suggested they buy an additional 50 T34s at around £1,000 each to cope with demand, Bryan Hynd, Head of Medical Physics at NHS Forth Valley, decided instead to track all available devices with the active RFID Discovery system.
 According to purchasing records the hospital should own a total of 40 T34s, but at one point only 4 of them could be found.
 Locating pumps had been an on-going challenge, which often meant that devices were in short supply.